gleim/btcviz/README.md

 We have used an embedded Neo4j server to store some simple related entities from the Bitcoin ledger.
 Now you can visualize the data in your web browser &/or run more advanced queries against the relations.

-An example of this may be found at http://metabitco.in